-Twitter profiles just don't.
+Promoted Tweets are another possible investment for your campaign.
+There are key differences between promotion on Facebook and promotion on Twitter.
+Facebook Pages serve as company hubs in a way that Twitter profiles just don't.
 Promoted Tweets are at their most effective when you have a thorough understanding of your fanbase-what keywords would they use frequently?
 Where do they live?
 Once you do have your audience, there are some other things to keep in mind when composing your promoted Tweets.
 Tweets that are 100 characters or less win 18% higher engagement than those around the full 140 mark.
 It's always good to have a photo, but it's better to have more than one.
-Tweets with a photo series have +173% the engagement rate of Tweets with only one; Tweets with Vines have a +256% engagement rate than one-photo Tweets.7
+Tweets with a photo series have +173% the engagement rate of Tweets with only one; Tweets with Vines have a +256% engagement rate than one-photo Tweets.

-How you choose to promote is entirely up to you; there are tons of options so you can experiment and explore to find the best mix and optimize for your audience.
+How you choose to promote is entirely up to you; there are tons of options so you can experiment and explore to find the best mix and optimise for your audience.